Sarah Meiklejohn

 Bio

 I received a PhD in Computer Science from the University of California, San Diego under the joint supervision of Mihir Bellare and Stefan Savage.
-During my PhD, I spent the summers of 2011 and 2013 at MSR Redmond, working in the cryptography group with Melissa Chase.
-I obtained an Sc.M. in Computer Science from Brown University under the guidance of Anna Lysyanskaya in 2009, and an Sc.B. in Mathematics from Brown in 2008.
+During my PhD, I spent two summers at Microsoft Research Redmond, working in the cryptography group with Melissa Chase.
+I obtained an Sc.B. in Mathematics and an Sc.M. in Computer Science from Brown University, under the guidance of Anna Lysyanskaya.

 Contact